Broadband for the Bush Forum VI

 Increasingly at this forum, we blend cultural, social, educational, business and technical agendas.
 We use this network’s strengths to view agendas holistically and make practical decisions.

+Thanks to our sponsors on board so far.
 The Forum Committee has a 2017 Sponsorship Package providing opportunities for all stakeholders to be involved and to promote their work and organisation.
 You might consider how you could be part of the event, and importantly part of the conversation.
 Exert informed influence and help provide opportunity for others to come and participate, or to improve your profile with this varied audience.

 Online community and news